slowernews/wisdom-tldr/README.md

 ===
-###On procrastination

-People procrastinate specially when there are no urgency/deadlines: the panic monster.

-> *'Pressed by circumstances, we feel unusually energized and focused.'*

-// > *'mark manson on procrastination

-===
 ###On being too perfect

 Being too perfect provokes [envy](#on-).
 Intelligence, beauty, [wealth](#on-), [fortune](#on-) and [ambition](#on-) are the main triggers.